Meal Cost Calculator — Recipe & Cost per Serving

 Privacy

-Ingredient names, costs, and serving counts are calculated locally in your browser—they are not uploaded for meal cost estimates.
+Ingredient names, costs, and serving counts are calculated locally in your browser—they are not uploaded.
+Optional localStorage keeps your last session on this device only.

 Accuracy

 Arithmetic only—your entered prices drive results.
-Overhead, tax, and waste are not modeled unless you add them as lines.
+Waste %, tax, and USDA benchmark are planning aids, not professional food-cost accounting.

 Educational and planning estimates—not substitute for professional food-cost accounting.
+Grocery prices vary by region and inflation.
 Financial results are estimates for planning only — not tax, legal, or investment advice.
 Verify with your employer, institution, or a qualified professional.

 Advertisement